yasserfarouk/negmas/docs/overview.rst

    2. **utilities** This modules represents the base type of all utilities and different widely used utility function types including linear and nonlinear utilities and constraint-based utilities.
+This module also implements basic analysis tools like finding the pareto-frontier, sampling outcomes with given utilities from the outcome space, etc.
-   3. **negotiators** This module represents basic negotiation agent implementation and provide basic interfaces to be overriden (implemented) by higher specialized modules
+   3. **negotiators** This module represents basic negotiation agent implementation and provides basic interfaces to be overriden (implemented) by higher specialized modules
    4. **mechanisms** This module represents the most basic conceptual view of a negotiation protocol supporting both mediate and